BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/BusAID-Hotspot-Analysis/README.md

 2. For each hotspot, provide the number of transit routes that serve PDA(s) as a share of total transit routes passing through the hotspot.
 3. For each hotspot, provide demographic data for all census tracts served by all transit routes passing through the hotspot.

+Remove the following hotspots from the analysis:
+- Remove hotspots #108, 109, 110 (WestCAT-identified hotspots) and any routes that only pass through these hotspots.
+These are being addressed via a DPD Forwards project.
+- Remove hotspots #82, 84, 85 (SFMTA-identified hotspots) and any routes that only pass through these hotspots.
+SFMTA has decided to withdraw these from consideration for the BusAID program.

 # Project Resources

 | Purpose | Resource | Description | Location | Link (if any) | Access | Notes |